twisterghost/intercom/README.markdown

     function hello_hook(input) {
       if (checkCommand(input, "hello")) {
         output("Hello World!");
+        quitParse();
       }
     }

 We now have a working module!
 A boring one, but thats better than nothing!
-Now if you visit your index.html and type the 'hello' command, you'll see your handiwork output back to you.
+Now if you visit your index.html and type the `hello` command, you'll see your handiwork output back to you. `quitParse();` is used to tell intercom to stop looking for more matches to the input once your code has run.

 Let's add a flag to our module's call.
 Using intercom's flag functionality is pretty simple.
 We use one function to generate a flags object followed by another function call to check the flags.
 Let's alter our hook parser function to take a -greeting flag which lets the user set the greeting:

     function hello_hook(input) {
       if (checkCommand(input, "hello")) {
         hello_flags = extractFlags(input);